bkon-connect/phy-api-docs/Tap-Actions.md

-The `Tap Action` resource is special in the sense that it is only created/read/updated/destroyed through other resources.
+The `Tap Actions` resource is special in the sense that it is only created/read/updated/destroyed through other resources.
 Currently, this is restricted to `Destination` resources.

 The workflow to create a `Destination` on all future resources is done by passing up: